-2024 State of Security Report from HID: Mobile IDs, MFA and Sustainability Emerge as Top Trends
+2024 State Of Security Report From HID: Mobile Ids, MFA And Sustainability Emerge As Top Trends

-(MENAFN- Proglobal) Dubai, United Arab Emirates.
-March 21, 2024 – HID, a worldwide leader in trusted identity solutions, announces its 2024 State of the Security Industry Report, which gathered responses from 2,600 partners, end users, and security and IT personnel worldwide, across a range of job titles and organization sizes representing over 11 industries.
+HID, a worldwide leader in trusted identity solutions, announces its 2024 State of the Security Industry Report , which gathered responses from 2,600 partners, end users, and security and IT personnel worldwide, across a range of job titles and organization sizes representing over 11 industries.

+Prabhuraj Patil, Commercial Director, Physical Access Control Solutions, ASEAN & India Subcontinent, HID

+Prabhuraj Patil, Commercial Director, Physical Access Control Solutions, ASEAN and India Subcontinent, HID added,“The HID 2024 State of Security Report provides valuable insights for decision-makers planning their security strategy and investments for various markets.
+Trends around increased mobile access adoption and sustainability will be key influencing factors shaping the Physical Access Control market in the coming months.
+We are confident that our report will positively impact the ecosystem as we continue to deliver trusted access technologies across markets.
+We are committed to growing our business and partner network in the country."

 The 2024 State of Security Report delves into the underlying concerns driving upcoming innovations and the technologies that underpin them, helping security leaders to be proactive in adapting to evolving challenges.
 Conducted in the fall of 2023, this year's survey reveals six themes, as follows: